How long after starting metformin should i get my period

 Metformin is also sometimes prescribed off-label for conditions such as polycystic ovary syndrome (PCOS) and non-alcoholic fatty liver disease.
 In addition to its role in managing blood sugar levels, metformin has been studied for its potential benefits in reducing the risk of certain diseases, such as heart disease and cancer.

-See also Benefits of using metformin
+See also Pcos metformin wirkung

 How Metformin Works